-All students attending the University who are not pursuing a formal Michigan State University degree or certificate enroll as Lifelong Education students.
-First time Lifelong Education students may obtain an application at << https://www.welcome.msu.edu/AdmissionsApplications/LoginScreen.asp?>> in the Registrar's Office, 150 Administration Building (355-3300), at MSU Regional Offices, or at the Outreach Instructional Programs Office, 51 Kellogg Center (353-1771).
-This office also serves as the academic affairs office for Lifelong Education students.

-Lifelong Education Status facilitates access to MSU courses (on-campus, off-campus, or workshop) for persons not wishing to pursue an undergraduate or graduate MSU degree.
-With the exception of high achieving high school students, this status is limited to persons who have obtained a high school diploma or its equivalent.
+Lifelong Education Status includes all students attending the University who are not pursuing a University degree or an Agricultural Technology or Veterinary Technology certificate.
+First-time Lifelong Education students should complete the application available on the Web at www.reg.msu.edu.
+Hardcopy applications may be obtained from the Office of the Registrar, 150 Administration (517-355-3300), and MSU Extension Education Offices, and may be submitted to any of these offices.
+The purpose of the Lifelong Education status is to permit and facilitate access to MSU courses (on-campus, off-campus, or workshop) for persons not wishing to pursue an undergraduate or graduate MSU degree.
+With the exception of high achieving high school students, this status is limited to persons who have attained a high school diploma or its equivalent.
 Students who have obtained a baccalaureate degree are considered Graduate Lifelong Education students.
 All other students are considered Undergraduate Lifelong Education students.

-Students pursuing MSU degree programs, students pursuing programs in the Institute of Agricultural Technology or English Language Center, pursuing the Veterinary Technology certificate program, and previously enrolled MSU students who did not leave MSU in good standing are not eligible for enrollment as Lifelong Education students.
+A person who has been denied admission to an undergraduate program at MSU may not attend as a Lifelong Education student until at least two years have elapsed from the date of that denial.
+Students pursuing MSU degree programs, students pursuing programs in the Institute of Agricultural Technology or English Language Center, students pursuing the Veterinary Technology certificate program, and students who have been recessed or dismissed from MSU or any other college or university are not eligible for enrollment as Lifelong Education students.